geshan/geshan.github.com/posts/2019-01-06-getting-started-with-debugging-nodejs-applications-with-ndb.md

 I am using my opensource [currency API](https://github.com/geshan/currency-api "Currency API app on github") for this step-by-step getting started of debugging a nodejs application.
 It is built using express js framework.
 You can also check the running app hosted on Zeit Now to see the USD to AUD rate of 2019-01-10 as an example.

 The idea of the application is simple.
 If the conversion rate is available in the database it will fetch it from the database.
 If not it will fetch it from another API and send it back to the user also saving the rate in the database at the same time (async) for later use.
+This step by step guide will be easy to follow.

 You can clone the application from github and run `npm install` to get it ready for debugging.
 This is a very simple application with most of the logic in `exchangeRates.js` [file](https://github.com/geshan/currency-api/blob/master/src/exchangeRates.js "You can have a look at the code on github").
 It has mocha [tests](https://github.com/geshan/currency-api/blob/master/test/exchangeRatesTest.js "You can check the test too") too as it was a demo for testing nodejs application.